Volograms/vol_cl_tools/README.md

 Default is output_frame_.

 --sequence, -s
-Required.
+Required for multi-file volograms.
 The next argument gives the path to the sequence_0.vols file.

 --video, -v
-Required.
+Required for multi-file volograms.
 The next argument gives the path to the video texture file.
 ```

 ### Examples